3G3M3N/Cenk_Kocak/README.md

 # Turkish_Powerlifters

-Hı, ı saw a dataset about powerligting on kaggle and ı wanna analyzed this.
+Hı, ı saw a dataset about powerligting on kaggle and ı wanna analyzed it.
 It was a very big dataset.
 So far, I have analyzed Turkish athletes competing in international IPF competitions.